robnob/AWS_Fundamentals-Addressing_Security_Risk/README.md

 You cannot enable flow logs for network interfaces that are in the EC2-Classic platform.
 This includes EC2-Classic instances that have been linked to a VPC through ClassicLink.

 You cannot route traffic to a NAT gateway through a VPC peering connection, a VPN connection, or AWS Direct Connect.
 A NAT gateway cannot be used by resources on the other side of these connections.

+## Detective Controls ##
+Detective controls is a term that describes a continued improvement in monitoring of events and processing of blocks that allow for auditing, automated analysis, and alarming.